 Different efforts are currently being led to make building Kdenlive on Microsoft Windows possible.
-The most successfull one is with Craft, as described in the Building and Distributing Kdenlive on Windows and Mac article
+The most successful one is with Craft, as described in the Building and Distributing Kdenlive on Windows and Mac article

 You should first follow the steps necessary to build Kdenlive on GNU/ Linux.